USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 [Golam Sarwar](mailto:sarwar.golam@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-CMAQ has two options for calculating in-line biogenic emissions: BEIS and MEGAN.
-For BEIS, CMAQ uses an emission profile for calculating in-line biogenic emissions.
-Xiaoyang Chen at Northeastern University notified that CMAQ (BEIS) is not generating any monoterpene emissions when in-line option is enabled with RACM2.
+Xiaoyang Chen at Northeastern University identified that the inline biogenics module in CMAQ (BEIS) is not generating any monoterpene emissions when inline option is enabled with RACM2.
 Emission profile 'B10RD' is currently used for RACM2; however, it does not contain correct mapping which results in no monoterpene emissions.

 ### Solution in CMAQv5.3.3
 An emission profile 'B3V10' was generated when RACM2 was initially implemented in CMAQ which contains correct mapping of model species.
 The model is revised to remove emission profile 'B10RD' and add the emission profile 'B3V10'.
 Biogenic emissions calculation using MEGAN does not use this profile and works properly.